 Have you got questions about contentCrawler?
 Maybe you aren’t sure what makes it different from other OCR software or want to know which file types it supports?
 To help bring you the information you need, we asked our team of solution experts to answer the most commonly-asked questions about contentCrawler.

-A: contentCrawler assesses documents for bulk Optical Character Recognition (OCR) and compression processing.
+contentCrawler assesses documents for bulk Optical Character Recognition (OCR) and Compression processing.